Anthony-R-G/ConservationApp/README.md

 •This system comes from the [IUCN Red List of Threatened Species](https://www.sanbi.org/skep/the-iucn-red-list-explained/), and is intended to be an easily and widely understood system for classifying species at high risk of global extinction.

-•Each "cell" contains the animal's common name, scientific name, conservation status, and the estimated population number according to the most recent census.
+•Each row contains the animal's common name, scientific name, conservation status, and the estimated population number according to the most recent census.

-•Tapping any one cell transitions to a page for that specific animal to read more about in-depth.
+•Tapping any one row transitions to a page for that specific animal to read more about in-depth.

 •Alternatively, tapping the earth glyph to the left of the title label presents the Map Exploration page.